IlEvelynIl/BO1-AntiCheat/README.md

    - Fastfiles related to zombies in both `Common` and your current language folder.
    - `frontend_patch.ff` as that is a mod loader file and could be used to cheat on community leaderboards if changed.
    - Community leaderboard mods if they are loaded.

+Throughout the duration of a game with the tool open:
-- Searches your config for commands that can be used for cheating.
+- Searches your config when modified for commands that can be used for cheating.

-Throughout the duration of a game with the tool open, the following player states are checked for any changes:
+- The following player states are checked for any changes:
    - God Mode
    - Demi God Mode
    - No Target

 ## Why did my antivirus block the download?
 This is likely due to Windows Defender's sensitivity to programs without a signature.
 Rest assured, there's nothing harmful in the tool, hence why its open source.